wiseman-timelord/CcAutoWash-Ba/README.md

 - RamDisk software.

 ### NOTATION
-- If you are looking for RamDisk software, then I can suggest [ImDisk](https://github.com/LTRData/ImDisk) for a free one limited to one drive, however, regardless of the program, I had to keep the RamDisk under a certain size in order for Windows not to timeout on boot, even loading from mSATA, it was about 6144MB (4096 + 2048), 4096MB is a safe value.
+- If you are looking for RamDisk software, then I can suggest [ImDisk](https://github.com/LTRData/ImDisk) for a free one limited to one drive, however, regardless of the program, I had to keep the RamDisk under a certain size in order for Windows not to timeout on boot, even loading from mSATA, it was about 6144MB (4096 + 2048), 4096MB was a safe value.
 - I tried to do some complicated method of stats going through path, as no way of knowing pre-defined RamDisk letter, but, ran into path lengh issues, so kept it simple.